sinan-t/bootstrap-4-4k/README.md

     npm run build-all-4k

-## How to make use of new boostrap
+## How to make use of new bootstrap

 ### If you are gonna code in `scss`
 TODO: will be added soon